NET+ I2 Online: Strengthening Access Security: Devices, Data, and Policy in Higher Education

 By Nick Lewis, Internet2 Program Manager

-Register for this virtual event and join us on May 18th at 2 p.m.
+Join us on May 18th at 2 p.m.
 ET to learn about the importance of device security and authentication for your campus.

 Higher education has long been a “bring your own device” – BYOD – environment.
 In fact, BYOD for our community has been around longer than most of our students have been alive.
 And in an effort to provide people on your campus and the IT infrastructure a level of protection, many institutions in our community have deployed multi-factor authentication (MFA) through the NET+ Duo Security program.
 Over the last year, requirements for institutions have been changing due to a multitude of reasons: the pandemic; federal requirements for securing student data; cyber liability insurance; and, the ever-changing threat landscape that continually moves widespread adoption of MFA and device security higher up the priority list.